TravelSizedLions/journey/Assets/Production/0_Code/Storm/Subsystems/FSM/README.md

 /// This nasty sucker will make your player take damage!
 /// </summary>
 public class Enemy : MonoBehaviour {

+  /// <summary>
+  /// This will signal to the player that they should take damage.
+  /// </summary>
   public OnCollisionEnter2D(Collision2D collision) {
     if (collision.otherCollider.CompareTag("Player") {
       Player player = collision.otherCollider.GetComponent<Player>();